DHTMLX/gantt-docs/data/desktop/howtostart_ruby.md

 Step 2.
 Creating Models
 --------------

-Since we're using mysql, make sure that you have a correct connection settings in *config/database.yml*, for example:
+Since we're using MySQL, make sure that you have correct connection settings in *config/database.yml*, for example:

 {{snippet config/database.yml}}
 ~~~js
 development: